Seattle Assault Lawyer

 Understanding Washington’s Degrees of Assault

 In the State of Washington, degrees of assault are classified in 1st, 2nd, & 3rd degrees (from most to least severe).
-First-degree assaults are a class B felony & second-degree is a class D felony, while third-degree is a class A misdemeanor.
+First-degree assault is a class B felony, and second-degree is a class D felony, while third-degree is a class A misdemeanor.

-When faced with assault charges, you need a Seattle assault lawyer who has a comprehensive understanding of these laws to defend you from harsh penalties associated with a conviction.
-The criminal defense team at Hale Law Enterprises has successfully defended countless people charged with assault, many of which resulted in reduced or dropped charges.
+When you are up against assault charges, you want an assault attorney who knows how different charges can affect your life in both the short and long term.
+The criminal defense team at Hale Law Enterprises has successfully defended countless people charged with assault, many of whom resulted in reduced or dropped charges.
 We are here to fight your charges and work toward the best possible outcome.
 Our team is available 24/7.

 Contact us today by calling (206) 207-4776 to find out how we can fight your assault charges!
 Discuss your situation in a FREE consultation with our experienced Seattle assault defense attorney.

-There are extensive and intricate laws that describe the various categories of assault and what constitutes misdemeanors, felonies, aggravated assaults, domestic violence, and more.
+There are extensive and intricate laws that describe the various categories of assault and what constitutes misdemeanors, felonies, violent crimes, domestic violence, aggravated assaults, and more.
 These laws vary significantly not only by statutes but also by how they are interpreted in courts, which can influence the outcome of your charges.
 Understanding these nuances is daunting yet necessary to safeguard your future.

 This category of assault is reserved for defendants accused of intentionally using strong force or a deadly weapon to cause great bodily harm to the person assaulted.
 Great bodily harm means that the injury creates a probability of death, permanent serious disfigurement, or permanent loss of function from a body part or organ.